giordi91/giordi91.github.io/content/post/2018-03-07-will-it-mad.md

 That is it, end of story..... or ***IS IT?***

-I have not been completely honest in the results I got, on my first test I have gotten AMD to generate MADs for both cases, thinking to myself: the clang is awesome.
+I have not been completely honest in the results I got, on my first test I have gotten AMD to generate MADs for both cases, thinking to myself: clang is awesome.
 Then I started working on this blog posting and generating the screenshots, and something odd happened, I started getting MAD/FMA for both cases even in HLSL IR.